 Paul also installed thermostats to the radiators in all of the bedrooms to further control heating.

 A Z-Wave Temperature and Humidity sensor is also fitted in the hallway to provide additional sensor feedback to cut his heating bill even further.

 In addition to controlling the hot water and heating, Paul also wanted to include intelligent lighting control and integrated security sensors and CCTV cameras into his system.

-Starting in the hallway, a Fibaro Universal Dimmer was installed and the Vera Lite was programmed so that prior to sunset, the hall lighting automatically comes on and turns off just before midnight.
+Starting in the hallway, a Fibaro Universal Dimmer was installed and the Vera was programmed so that prior to sunset, the hall lighting automatically comes on and turns off just before midnight.

 In the future, lighting control is planned for the attic using the motion and light level capabilities of the Aeotec Multisensor that is already installed and integrate some of the CCTV and additional security functions of the house into the system for better monitoring.

 Paul also wants to use the MyVera application with the kitchen Android tablet to provide an intuitive and easy to use GUI for the rest of the household.

 In his role as Chief Geek of the family, Paul also wants to develop some customized Android applications for the system to wring even further savings out of his system.

 Read all of our real user case studies Here